 NZEF NZAOC Badge

-It is unknown what the process was that lead to the introduction of the NZAOC badge.
-In late 1916 Captain Levien, Chief Ordnance Officer for the NZEF was working with all the Commonwealth Ordnance Services including the Canadians in establishing Depots and standard systems and procedures, is likely to have been a significant influence on the design.
+It is unknown what the process was that led to the introduction of the NZAOC badge.
+In late 1916 Captain Levien, Chief Ordnance Officer for the NZEF, was working with all the Commonwealth Ordnance Services, including the Canadians, in establishing Depots and standard systems and procedures which is likely to have been a considerable influence on the design.

 Canadian Ordnance Corps badge, 1903-1922.
 Robert McKie collection